June 1, 2014

 As a land developer and investor, you know you need to do your due diligence and conduct property condition assessments before you risk your capital.

-If you purchase a property that has been environmentally contaminated — even if you didn’t cause the contamination or know about it before you made the deal — you could be liable for clean up and other costs that could run into the hundreds of thousands of dollars.
+If you purchase a property that has been environmentally contaminated — even if you didn’t cause the contamination or know about it before you made the deal — you could be liable for a clean up and other costs that could run into the hundreds of thousands of dollars.
 It’s best to start from the ground up to make sure your soil isn’t contaminated.